What to Harvest Each Month (Veg & Fruit)

 North vs South

+The North / South divide in Britain isn’t just cultural!
 Generally speaking, southern regions enjoy slightly earlier harvests thanks to warmer spring temperatures and longer growing periods.
-Meanwhile, northern areas — including much of the North West and Scotland — often see crops mature one to three weeks later, particularly after a slow, cool spring.
+Whilst up in northern areas, including much of the North West and Scotland, we often see crops mature up to three weeks later!

 For that reason, don’t rely purely on dates.
 Instead, judge crops by clear signs of readiness: